samuk/IoT-Greenhouse-Temperature-and-Irrigation-Controller-Node-Red/README.md

 In addition by setting personalized parameters is possible to store the data in a MySQL database and download them in a CSV format.
 - User Parameters Flow

+You will find here:
+.
 AFter unexpected reboot the system must be initialized with previously
 //parameters set by user, this information is extracted from

 set the email where alerts will be sent